The mission of the Iowa Women’s Foundation is to improve the lives of Iowa’s women and girls.

 We need to do whatever we can to support and empower women seeking to make real change in our world.Robyn Hepker, Donor

-With this mission as our guidepost, IWF annually makes grants available to organizations whose work aligns with this goal.
-IWF has three grant opportunities: Core Grants, the Building Community Child Care Solutions Fund (BCCCSF), and Micro Grants.
+IWF annually makes grants available to organizations whose work aligns with this goal.
+IWF has three grant opportunities: Core Grants, the Community Child Care Solutions Fund (CCSF), and Emergency Grants.

 With a focus on economic self-sufficiency for Iowa’s women and girls, Core Grants center on applications from organizations in Iowa and must address one of the six barriers to economic self-sufficiency of women and girls: